Level 1 Trauma Center in Colorado

 Ernest E. Moore Shock Trauma Center

 Denver Health’s Level 1 Trauma Center is one of the world’s leading trauma centers and has one of the highest survival rates in the country.
 Our skilled and specialized trauma surgeons are internationally recognized leaders in the field and quite literally wrote the book on the care of the injured patient.
 Patient survival, academic excellence and leadership, and comprehensive care from injury through recovery make Denver Health the leading trauma center in Colorado and the region.
-Our trauma center, also known as the Rocky Mountain Regional Level 1 Trauma Center, manages trauma cases in Colorado and six neighboring states and cares for patients with any type of traumatic injury.
+Known as one of the best trauma centers in the US, we manage trauma cases in Colorado and six neighboring states and care for patients with any type of traumatic injury.

 Denver Health has a long history of providing the most advanced trauma care available.
 Since its opening in 1860 (our first trauma patient arrived by horse after a gunshot wound from a duel), the trauma center has remained a pioneer in trauma care.
 As the first trauma center in Colorado, Denver Health was just re-verified and designated as a Level 1 Trauma Center by the American College of Surgeons and the State of Colorado, continuing a long legacy of providing care for the most severely injured.